truman-ev/VirtualPet_Part2/README.md

 In this Arduino lab you will write a program that gets input from the light sensor in the [Adafruit Circuit Playground](https://www.adafruit.com/product/3000) and uses it as an controller so that you can interact with your Virtual Pet from the [previous assignment](https://github.com/ATC-APCSA/VirtualPet).

 ### Step 1: Plug in the Adafruit Circuit Playground and start Processing
 Connect the Circuit Playground to your computer with a USB cord.
 Open Processing.
 You will need to install a library (you only need to do this once).
-Choose *Sketch | Import Library | Add Library*.
+Choose *Sketch | Import Library | Manage Libraries*.
 Type *Arduino* in the text field labeled *Filter*.
 Choose *Arduino (Firmata)* and click *Install*.

 ### Step 2: Run this sample program
 Copy and paste the following program